UpstreamDataInc/amodbus/doc/source/repl.rst

-Pymodbus REPL (Read Evaluate Print Loop)
+amodbus REPL (Read Evaluate Print Loop)
 =========================================

-Pymodbus provides a simple UI to maniplute server/client, this is handled by a separate repo `pymodbus-repl <https://github.com/pymodbus-dev/repl>`__
+amodbus provides a simple UI to maniplute server/client, this is handled by a separate repo `amodbus-repl <https://github.com/UpstreamDataInc/repl>`__

-Install as pymodbus optional dependency
+Install as amodbus optional dependency
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ::